Class Agnostic Instance-level Descriptor for Visual Instance Search

-Theoretically speaking, detector can be built upon any ViT networks.
+Theoretically speaking, a detector can be built upon any ViT network.
 Due to its outstanding performance, ViT-Base (ViT-B/8) trained by DINO~\cite{DINO} is selected as the default backbone.
-For feature extraction backbone, there could be several options as well.
-ResNet-50 ~\cite{resnet} is selected in our standard configuration follwoing the same setting in ~\cite{dasr} where feature is derived from Block4.0.
+For the feature extraction backbone, there could be several options as well.
+ResNet-50~\cite{resnet} is selected in our standard configuration following the same setting in ~\cite{dasr} where the feature is derived from Block4.0.
 Moreover, the search performance based on the other backbones such as ResNet-101~\cite{resnet} and VGG-16~\cite{vgg} is presented to validate the effectiveness of our detector.
 Both the detector and descriptor were implemented using PyTorch.
 The experiments were conducted on an Nvidia RTX 4090 GPU.